left-curve/left-curve/quint/grug_ics23.md

 ```

 > [!TIP]
-> Values defined in [an existing ICS23 Quint specification](https://github.com/informalsystems/quint/blob/c9f8ca04afc3f9a69d46f8423b5b99e6cff25a3c/examples/cosmos/ics23/ics23.qnt) are fixed to the IAVL tree.
+> Bytess defined in [an existing ICS23 Quint specification](https://github.com/informalsystems/quint/blob/c9f8ca04afc3f9a69d46f8423b5b99e6cff25a3c/examples/cosmos/ics23/ics23.qnt) are fixed to the IAVL tree.
 In that specification the following parameters were used:
 >
 > ```bluespec
 >  MinPrefixLength = 4